Quantum Dense Coding Network using Multimode Squeezed States of Light: Classical Capacity for three-mode channel involving two senders and a single receiver

 {\it Encoding by the senders.} Since the state comprises three modes, two senders can send at most three real numbers accurately.
 Without loss of generality, we assume that $\mathcal{S}_1$ sends two real numbers $\alpha_{1x}$ and $\alpha_{1y}$, encoded through a suitable displacement operation, $\hat{\mathcal{D}}_1(\alpha)$ where $\alpha_1 = \alpha_{1x} + i \alpha_{1y}$ while $\mathcal{S}_2$ chooses to send a single real number $\alpha_{2y}$ with the help of the displacement, $\hat{\mathcal{D}}_2(\alpha_2)$ having $\alpha_{2} = i \alpha_{2y}$.
 Both the senders resort to a Gaussian distribution of their respective real numbers, having the same standard deviation $\sigma$.
 The input probability distribution is then given by

 The encoding process gives rise to the displacement vector and covariance matrices, given by

-{\it Decoding by the receiver.} After the encoding process, senders send their respective modes to the receiver, and hence the receiver possess the three-mode state.
-Towards rcovering the classical information, two beam splitters are used to combine modes \(1\) and \(2\) as well as modes \(2\) and \(3\), $\Big[\hat{B}_{23}(\tau_2) \hat{B}_{12}(\tau_1)\Big]^\dagger$.
+{\it Decoding by the receiver.} After the encoding process, senders send their respective modes to the receiver, and hence the receiver possesses the three-mode state.
+Towards recovering the classical information, two beam splitters are used to combine modes \(1\) and \(2\) as well as modes \(2\) and \(3\), $\Big[\hat{B}_{23}(\tau_2) \hat{B}_{12}(\tau_1)\Big]^\dagger$.
 Such a decoding routine results in a three-mode state with the displacement vector and covariance matrix, respectively as

-The receiver requires to undertake a homodyne detection to measure $p_1, x_2$ and $p_3$, since these quantities have the lowest variance in $\sigma_{dec}$.
+The receiver requires to undertake a homodyne detection to measure $p_1, x_2$, and $p_3$, since these quantities have the lowest variance in $\Xi_{dec}$.
 It results in the probability distribution of the output variables (conditioned on the input) as

-where $W_{\rho_{\mathcal{S}_1 \mathcal{S}_2 \mathcal{R}}}$ is the Wigner function of the state after the modes are combined by the receiver using the beam splitter setup described above \cite{Lee_PRA_2014}. $\beta_i \,\, (i=1, 2, 3)$ represent the homodyne outcomes obtained by the receiver upon measuring on the mode, $i$ .
+where $W_{\rho_{\mathcal{S}_1 \mathcal{S}_2 \mathcal{R}}}$ is the Wigner function of the state after the modes are combined by the receiver using the beam splitter setup described above \cite{Lee_PRA_2014}. $\beta_i \,\, (i=1, 2, 3)$ represent the homodyne outcomes obtained by the receiver upon measuring on the mode, $i$.
 The unconditioned probability of the homodyne variables from Eq. \eqref{eq:p_beta_gen} in this case reads

 Using Eqs. \eqref{eq:input_prob} - \eqref{eq:p_beta}, the mutual information corresponding to this channel can be computed as